 A huge park surrounds the palace, and hidden among the foliage are gazebos, fountains and a chalet built by Fernando II for his second wife the Countess of Edla.
 You can walk from the palace of Pena to the Moorish castle and visa versa.
 It is a pleasant walk through the woods and takes about 30 minutes.

 This 10th century Moorish castle was conquered by Afonso Henriques in 1147.
 On a fine day there are great views from the castle walls over the old town to Palácio Nacional da Pena and along the coast.

 Sintra’s national Palace has a fascinating mix of Moorish and Manueline architecture.
 Inside the lavishly decorated, whimiscally themed rooms are a delight to explore.

 Built between 1904 and 1910 this palace and its extensive gardens are full of historical and religious references.
 The creation of eccentric millionaire António Augusta Carvalho Monteiro, in the grounds there are secret passages and hidden tunnels.
 Sintra’s local government reclaimed the site as a national monument in 1997 and opened it to the public shortly afterwards.

 Palace and Park of Monserrate/ Parque e Palácio de Monserrate

 Designed by Sir Francis Cook, who built a fantastic Moorish-style palace and transformed the gardens with a sweeping lawn, camellias and subtropical trees from all over the world.
 Although the palace of Pena is the star attraction in Sintra this was our favourite.

-If you are not visiting Sintra as part of an organised tour it is worth purchasing a good guidebook so you can discover more about the history and plan your trip.
+If you are not visiting Sintra as part of an organised tour it is worth purchasing a good guidebook so you can discover more about the history.